green-john/rentals/README.md

 Make sure `baseUrl` is set correctly in `frontend/src/components/http.js`, otherwise requests to the server will fail.

-The server takes the database host, name and user from env variable, specifically:
+The server takes the database host, name and user from env variables, specifically:

 ```
 RENTALS_DB_HOST
 RENTALS_DB_NAME
 RENTALS_DB_USER
 ```

+Postgresql is used as a database.
+Make sure you `createdb` before starting the app.

 See `scripts/run.sh` for an example on how to start the server. `scripts/rentals-cli` is a compiled binary that can be used directly to run the server.
 Otherwise, you can install